 We have the following openings

-The Justice Education Society of BC (JES) is a non–profit organization with over 25 years of experience providing public legal education and justice system capacity building in Canada and overseas.
-In Canada, the Society helps more than 700,000 British Columbians learn about our justice system and address their legal issues.
+The Justice Education Society of British Columbia (JES) is a non–profit organization with over 25 years of experience providing public legal education and justice system capacity building in Canada and overseas.
 Internationally, JES has programs in Guatemala, El Salvador, Honduras, Panama and Guyana which work with national institutions to strengthen justice systems, access to justice and citizen security.
-JES has offices in Guatemala, Honduras and Guyana and has diverse sources of funding including private donors and provincial, federal and overseas governments.
-More information on JES is available at https://international.justiceeducation.ca.
+JES has offices in Guatemala, Honduras, and Guyana and has diverse sources of funding including private donors and provincial, federal and overseas governments.
+More information on JES International programs is available at http://international.justiceeducation.ca

 JES offers competitive compensation, including full benefits.
 Candidates should indicate expected compensation when applying.